listeven989/code-search-ai/README.md

 # AI Code Search

-Repo to explore code search in the AI-first era
+Repo to explore new approaches to code search

 `/specs`

-contains ideas for implementation strategies, use cases, test cases, and more
+contains ideas, implementation strategies, use cases, test cases, and more

 `/chatcraft.org`